tora-tool/ansible-oracle-modules-ari/README.md

 e.g sga_max_size=1500M will be rounded up to 1504 (which is 94 granules of 16MB).
 That will cause the displayed value to be 1504M, which has the effect that the next time the module is is run with a desired value of 1500M it will be changed again.
 So that is something to consider when setting parameters that affects the SGA.

-#### oracle_pdb ####

-pre-req: cx_Oracle

-- Manages pluggable databases in an Oracle container database
-- Creates/deletes/opens/closes the pdb
-- saves the state if you want it to.
-Default is yes
-- Can place the datafiles in a separate location

 #### oracle_profile ####